HDest-Community/Ugly-as-Sin/scarcity/readme.md

 ## Settings

 * **Scarcity Rate** - The random chance for map-spawned items to be removed / replaced upon map load.

+### Advanced Settings

 * **Overspawn Ratio** - Allows for some usable portion or variant to remain in place of the removed item.
+* **Disable Mob Weapon Drops** - Prevents monsters from dropping guns on death.
+* **Looting Integration** - When items are removed from the map, some may be transfered to nearby monsters instead of being deleted entirely.
+This synergizes with the looting system by allowing these items to be scavenged from monster corpses.
+* **Preserve Medical Items** - Items such as medikits are excluded from total removal.
+* **Preserve Map Weapons** - Map-placed weapon pickups are excluded from removal.

 ## Mechanics